Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Discussion and Conclusion

+Platforms have multiple ways to strategically respond to sellers using such algorithms.
+Our analysis of incentive based strategies shows that adjusting sales commission rates is better for recoup some of the revenues the platform loses from lower advertising bids compared to changing reserve prices or disclosing bid information.
+Increased commissions do erode some of the benefits for sellers and consumers from lower prices achieved by algorithms, but these prices still remain lower than without these algorithms.

-There are a few limitations to our analysis.
-First, we focused on two specific decisions of sellers: pricing and advertising, while in reality, sellers might need to learn to make others decisions.
-However, the principles that we uncovered regarding advertising should operate for most decisions that are realized as costs to the sellers, because sellers are better off agreeing to lower their costs if they do not affect demand.
-Second, we analyzed a specific reinforcement learning algorithm, and the results might not generalize to any learning algorithm.
-Although this is a promising direction for more research, we can identify one feature of reinforcement learning that we expect to generalize the results to other algorithms.
-Reinforcement learning includes an exploration property, where the algorithm always explores other decisions with some probability.
-This exploration causes the algorithm to converge to a specific non-competitive equilibrium.
-Even when starting the algorithm at the competitive equilibrium prices and providing it with the true state-action value function (Q matrix), the algorithm will gradually shift to non-competitive equilibrium because of exploration.
+Our analysis also has a few limitations.
+First, we focused on two specific decisions: pricing and advertising, while in reality, sellers might need to learn to make others decisions.
+However, the principles that we uncovered regarding advertising should operate for most decisions that are realized as costs to the sellers, because sellers are better off by coordinating on lower costs if they do not affect demand.
+Second, we analyzed a specific reinforcement learning algorithm (Q-learning), and the results might not generalize to any learning algorithm.
+However, we can provide some insight in this direction.
+Even when initializing an algorithm at the competitive equilibrium prices and providing it with the true state-action value function (Q matrix), the algorithm will gradually shift to non-competitive equilibrium because of its exploration feature.
 We believe that in other cases where exploration is an inherent property of the algorithm, it will learn to converge on non-competitive outcomes.

 Our paper also opens the door to a few additional research questions.
 For example, platforms might also act as a seller, selling their own private label products.
-This self-preferencing \citep{farronato2023self,lee2021entry,dube2022amazon,lam2021platform} incentive will add another layer of complexity which is promising for analysis in future work.
+This self-preferencing \citep{farronato2023self,lam2021platform} incentive will add another layer of complexity which is promising for analysis in future work.
+Another interesting direction is to consider targeting of keywords and allowing algorithms to learn who to target, and then coordinate to ``split the market'' creating inefficient bidding and matching.
+In this case, it might be possible that welfare is lowered for consumers.

-One implication of our findings for research is to emphasize the impact of consumer search and heterogeneous search costs on learning algorithms.
+One implication of our findings is to emphasize the impact of consumer search and heterogeneous search costs on learning algorithms.
 These costs create a unique interaction between pricing and advertising, that cause competition and collusion to yield unexpected outcomes.
 We believe that this finding makes a unique contribution to the growing literature on algorithmic collusion.